Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Change how announcements are recieved in this guild.
+Change how announcements are received in this guild.

 .. _admin-command-announceset-channel: